regstuff/notes/docs/special_relativity_classical_field_theory.md

 ---

-The relationship between the 3-Force and 3-Acceleration, the relativistic equivalent of Newton's Second Law for 3-vectors:
+The relationship between the 3-force and 3-acceleration, the relativistic equivalent of Newton's Second Law $F = ma$ (which is a low velocity approximation):

 $$\mathbf{F} = \gamma m\mathbf{a} + \frac{\gamma^3 m}{c^2}(\mathbf{v} \cdot \mathbf{a})\mathbf{v}$$